ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 First off, you may have noticed that schemase _are_ a kind of directed graph.
 So we can use our familiar source and target map formalism to input the general schema shape.

-Now we want to add the closed loop conditions.
-We can express these as text...

-(Note how the order in which we write the arrows seems backwards from the order in which you would actually traverse those arrows along the route.
-Unfortunately this is the notational convention!
-One way to think of it is to read the symbol • as the word "after."
-So "V•S2" is understood to mean "V after S2.")
+GRAPHIC OF CODE SHOWING src: tgt: definitions...

+In order to specify our closed loop condition in a way that a computer can understand, we have to convert it into a text expression.
+Here's the system we'll use for writing.

+//WRITING SYSTEM:

+* `•` this is the character we will use to sequence paths.
+It means "following".
+So `A•B` means "A following B."

+//DISClAIMER: You many find this a way of writing a path very confusing at first, because the order of the letters is the *opposite* of the order in which you actually traverse those maps when you travel the path.

+Unfortunately, this is the universally accepted convention for writing composed maps, so you might as well start getting used to it.
+(We don't like it any more than you do!)

+* `=` we'll use equals to equate the endpoints of two paths
+* `id` we will use this name to mean "end up back where you started."
+It refers to the "identity map", the happing equivalent of doing nothing.

 IN the chapter on dynamical systems we saw how to start with a directed graph and then add addtiional data - states and update rules - to turn it into a a psecific dunamical system.
 In AlgebraicJulia we do something similar.
 We define the underlingying grpah and then add the commutativity conditions we want the underlying maps to statisfy.

-We express these conditions as an equation.
-We use • notation, which means "following".
-We use "id" to mean a amap from a vertex to itself.
-Our condition "source map following ref map is the same as doing nothing." becomes scr•ref = id.